tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 1. Source your claims, by showing the user a URL
 2. Keep data up-to-date and remove old information.
 It's just a database.

-RAG is interesting, from a perspective of explainable AI, because it mirrors what we do.
+RAG is interesting, from a perspective of explainable AI, because LLMs are already good at acting as a "word calculator".
+It can reformat text all day long with high accuracy.
+So questions things like "where did you get that?" can be answered with a high degree of accuracy.

+_Note: The normal intuition is that you want to re-train or at least fine-tune a model to improve it's accuracy.
+However, [research][nofinetuning] indicates that inserting text into the conversation RAG-style (called "in-context learning", or ICL) is much more reliable than fine tuning.
+Plus, you can quickly delete or update out-of-date information, so RAG wins on just about every level._

 ## The crazy uncle problem